910JQK/easy.js/README.md

 ```

 - **Reactive Data Binding on Actual DOM** &nbsp; Unlike libraries designed for big apps, which tend to use virtual DOM, this library provides a way to bind data on actual DOM, and update DOM content reactively.
 Unlike other libraries, this library does not use templates.
-It provides a simple way to describe DOM structure and data binding by vanilla JS, so it does not contain a template parser, which makes it very small.
+It provides a simple way to describe DOM structure and data binding by vanilla JS, so it does not contain a template parser, which makes it very lightweight.

 ```js
 let Data = { count: 0 }